Very easy way to configure Mikrotik L2tp VPN for remote clients

 Smart guys are the once that work on the go!
 The word is fast moving forward and individuals hardly have the time required for pleasantries.
-To catch up with this fast evolving world, organizations have incorporated solutions that leverage on technologies that provide access to network resources based on logical groupings and not physical locations.
+To catch up with this fast evolving world, organizations have incorporated solutions that leverage on existing technologies to provide access to network resources based on logical groupings and not physical locations.
 To accomplish this, technologies like VPN, MPLS and cloud computing have emerged and over the years, have been helping organizations achieve their set goals.
 The Mikrotik l2tp vpn with ipsec is one of the ways to achieve this.

-Business owners can keep an eye on their businesses while vacationing abroad and expatriates can quickly resolve tough network issues while dancing to the music of Drake in a five star hotel somewhere in Brazil without leaving rooms for cyber criminals to break into their networks.
+With Mikrotik l2tp vpn, business owners can keep an eye on their businesses while vacationing abroad and expatriates can quickly resolve tough network issues while dancing to the music of Drake in a five star hotel somewhere in Brazil without leaving rooms for cyber criminals to break into their networks.
 But somewhere on this planet, some organizations are still stock with the old ways of doing things.
 Their excuse; cost!
-They say the cost of deploying VPN technology is expensive.
+They say the cost of deploying VPN technologies is expensive.
 Well, that was true until Mikrotik came on board.
-So, today I am going to show you how you can configure a Mikrotik router bought for less that $100 to provide remote access VPN for so many users.
+So, today I am going to show you how you can configure Mikrotik l2tp vpn on a Mikrotik router bought for less that $100 to provide remote access connections for many users.
 No license required whatsoever!
 I am so excited, lets jump in!

 To set up your Mikrotik router for L2tp VPN using Ipsec for encryption, do the following: